Introduction to Thermal Field Theory: From First Principles to Applications: Weakly-coupled particle production

 Like in Sec.~\ref{Production of a spin-0 particle}, this result, although only at leading order in $\lambda$, is valid at all orders (and even non-perturbatively) in the couplings of the thermalized sector other than $\lambda$.

 The method illustrated here has been applied to compute the thermal production of some spin-1 particles.
-These include, of course, photons, but also, more recently, hypothetical particles associated with a somewhat hidden U(1) gauge symmetry\footnote{See also~\cite{Redondo:2008ec,Vogel:2013raa} for related calculations.}~\cite{Salvio:2022hfa}, known as dark photons~\cite{Holdom:1985ag} (see~\cite{ Fabbrichesi:2020wbt} for a recent review).
+These include, of course, photons (see~\cite{Ghiglieri:2020dpq} for a review), but also, more recently, hypothetical particles associated with a somewhat hidden U(1) gauge symmetry\footnote{See also~\cite{Redondo:2008ec,Vogel:2013raa} for related calculations.}~\cite{Salvio:2022hfa}, known as dark photons~\cite{Holdom:1985ag} (see~\cite{ Fabbrichesi:2020wbt} for a recent review).